DigitalPublishingToolkit/NN11/md/book.md

 even the case when crucial decisions had to be made, for example the choice of a pension plan.

-The issue of ‘by default’ choice is the more pressing because of its connection with another empirical observation: once made, a choice is rarely altered.
-This has been further demonstrated by many legal measures against the deceptive use of the default option, the most famous example being the European Union’s ruling on the bundling of Explorer on Windows.
-There is a real need to crack down on default options, especially when made by quasi-monopolies and when such by default choices are usually long term.
+The issue of *default choice* is the more pressing because of its connection with another empirical observation: once made, a choice is rarely altered.
+This has been further demonstrated by many legal measures against the deceptive use of the default option, the most famous example being the European Union’s ruling on the bundling of Explorer with Windows.
+There is a real need to crack down on default options, especially when made by quasi-monopolies and when such default choices are usually long term.

 William Samuelson and Richard Zeckhauser had already described this